 - The original concrete basement floor (slab) suffers from uneven thicknesses.
 The floor is thinner on the footer than in the center of the basement.
 Most of the floor weight will be in the center of the basement.
 The lack of continuity in floor thickness will cause the concrete to sink in the center.
 The basement floor will crack along the footing.

-American Dry Basement Systems witnessed many compromised basement floors, especially the ones removed by other contractors.
+We witnessed many compromised basement floors, especially the ones removed by other contractors.
 Unfortunately, many homeowners are not aware of the structural integrity issue.
 Sometimes they end up with a situation that returns the original water on the floor problem, but one that comprises the entire foundation of the house.

-We have a solution to recover from missing concrete floor on top of your foundation’s footer.
+We have a solution to recover from the missing concrete floor on top of your foundation’s footer.
 The answer is “Mechanical Spacers.”

 They start by drilling holes into the side of the original concrete basement floor and fit crisscross rebar into them.
-The rebar rests on top of the footer and spaced approximately every 10 feet.
+The rebar rests on the footer and is spaced approximately every 10 feet.